Paprika: Hungary

-Davidson comments that the five are in descending order of excellence.

 The two principal growing areas in Hungary are in the south of the country, one around the city of Szeged and the other in Kalocsa, on the Danube.

 Spain

 Pimentón is a powdered spice produced in Spain from the small round fruits of several varieties of capsicum annuum.
 According to the Oxford Companion to Food:

 it may reasonably be regarded as a Spanish version of paprika: it is almost sweet in taste and it is used both as a colouring agent and as a spice in itself.
 It is added to seafood, sausages, rice, and many other savoury dishes.

 There are three versions of Spanish paprika: mild (pimentón dulce), mildly spicy (pimentón agridulce) and spicy (pimentón picante).
 The most common, pimentón de la Vera, has a distinct smoky taste and smell, as it is dried by smoking, typically using oak wood.
 Currently, according to the Denomination of Origin Regulation Council (Consejo Regulador de la DOP "Pimentón de La Vera"), the crop of La Vera paprika covers around 1,500 ha and has an annual production of 4.5 e6kg, certified as Denomination of Origin.
 Pimentón de Murcia is an unsmoked variety made with bola/ñora peppers and traditionally dried in the sun or in kilns.